eReuse/workbench/docs/PXE_Register.md

 **Note on system installation images:** Currently the only kind of images supported and assumed are FSArchiver images corresponding to 32-bit ``i386`` or 64-bit ``amd64`` Debian/Ubuntu or derivative OS installations, where the whole system is contained in a single ext4 file system in BIOS partition ``sda1``, and GRUB2 is used as a bootloader.

 **How to create an FSArchiver image:** To prepare an installation image you must perform *in a different machine* the complete installation that you want to replicate (taking into account the limitations from the previous note).
-One easy way to capture this installation is to reboot the computer into eReuseOS from the server (see [Registeringing a computer](#registering-a-computer)) and cancel the registration process with Ctrl+C, then execute ``erwb-disk-dump`` with some informative name for the new image, like this:
+One easy way to capture this installation is to reboot the computer into eReuseOS from the server (see [Registeringing a computer](#registering-a-computer)) and cancel the registration process with ``Ctrl+C``, then execute ``erwb-disk-dump`` with some informative name for the new image, like this:

 ```
 sudo erwb-disk-dump lubuntu-xenial-amd64-ca